virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   // ...
 }
 ```
-The integer part of `uv` will be a `cell_id`б and its fractional part will be coordinates local to that cell.
-To generate the stars position, we will feed the cell's ID to the `hash` function, which will take a `vec2` and return `vec2` - the position of the star inside the cell.
-This way, each cell will be assigned a star position.
+The integer part of `uv` will represent the `cell_id`, while the fractional part will give the coordinates relative to that cell.
+To generate the star's position, we will pass the cell's ID to the `hash` function, which takes a `vec2` and returns a `vec2` - the position of the star within the cell.
+This way, each cell will be assigned a unique star position.
-The stars will also have a size, so we have to make sure the star fully fits inside the cell by shifting it by the amount it protrudes outside the cell:
+The stars will also have a size, so we need to ensure the star fits entirely within the cell.
+To do this, we shift the star by the amount it protrudes outside the cell:

 ```glsl
 vec3 generate_stars